 This toolkit is just one of the ways we are working with peers and colleagues to embed civic and community engagement in the curriculum.
 There are a number of professional development supports you could consider if you are interested in deepening your professional practice.
 In particular we recommend the Campus Engage Community Engaged Learning (CEL) online short course.

 A Civically Engaged University

-This toolkit is developed as a key enabling project under the University’s Civic and Community Engagement Plan.
-This plan outlines institutional objectives to enact a strategic and coordinated approach, to raise the profile of civic and community engagement activities, to embed a culture of engaged staff and students, and to deepen our presence in the community.
+This toolkit is part of the wider ambition for UCC outlined in the 2018 Civic and Community Engagement Plan.
+The plan outlines UCC’s plan to enact a strategic and coordinated approach to civic engagement across all aspects of University activities to embed a culture of engaged staff and students in UCC, and to deepen our presence in the community.